nvrmvx/valentines-availability-divisor/booking-form-how-to/README.md

 ![check conditions in code sheet](../assets/step_2_5_3.gif "Check conditions in code sheet")
 <br>
 <br>
-If there is EVER two or more people who book the exact same slot at the exact same time, there WILL be a duplicate.
+If there is EVER two or more people who book the exact same slot in a window of a couple seconds or so, there WILL be a duplicate.
 If that happens, you will get an email about it (within 30 minutes allegedly, from my testing it's somewhat unreliable, so check the `For code` sheet regularly until all the time slots are gone), or you can see it colored in red immediately on the `For code` sheet of this Google Sheet (you can scroll through the time slots and see which time slot is problematic, and notify the person who was slightly later that their order is canceled ASAP, or maybe perform for them all by cascading the time slightly for both xD however you decide to handle it).
 <br>
 <br>
 <input type="checkbox"> 6.
 Generate the time slots for the groups.
 Below are the values you can change, the start time, end time, the interval between performances, and the comma separated list of the groups' distinct individual emojis (that's how the algorithm gets the number of groups too).